mayamathur/meta_gui/README.md

 (`dockerfile_name`, `docker_options`, `dockerfile_directory`).

 Note: the GitHub action responsible for building and deploying the app to Heroku is failing when the app is not in the root directory.

+### Possible issues when applying this approach to other apps

+System requirements need to be updated if a package installation fails.
+E.g. I had to add `libxml2-dev` for the xml2 package.

+Solutions:

+- find the error log in GitHub action output: `Error: install of package 'xml2' failed`
+- find system dependencies (often listed near the error): `Configuration failed because libxml-2.0 was not found.
+Try installing: deb: libxml2-dev (Debian, Ubuntu, etc)`
+- if it is not listed, see https://github.com/rstudio/r-system-requirements or https://github.com/r-hub/sysreqsdb